GregoryBWilson/PyBer_Analysis/README.md

 ***Table 4 - Last 10 Rows of PyBer Data***

-In figure 5 below is s screen shot from the code that shows us grouping the pyber data with a type and date index and summing.
+In figure 5 below is a screen shot from the code that shows us grouping the PyBer data with a type and date index and summing.

 ![This is a VS screenshot of the PyBer_Challenge.py code](analysis/Figure_5_Grouping_and_Summing.png "Figure 5 - Grouping and Summing")

 ***Figure 5 - Grouping and Summing***

-View the data by groupby type and then by that is shown in table 5 for the first ten rows and table 6 as the last 10 rows.
+Viewing the data by type and then by date is shown in table 5 for the first ten rows and table 6 as the last 10 rows.